The balanced-varied diet provides the body with all the nutrients required to maintain a healthy body and mind, supporting tissue regeneration.

 - Low-calorie diets are hard to follow for a long time; they might create a ketogenic response (like fasting) because the body breaks fats for energy.
 Digesting proteins for energy produces ammonia and uric acid.
 Eating starches (in limited quantities) is a must.

-- For those interested in losing weight, you should consider adopting a healthier lifestyle, inevitably resulting in optimal weight.
+- Those interested in losing weight should consider adopting a healthier lifestyle, inevitably resulting in optimal weight.
 If you are interested in a "simple diet" without lifestyle changes, although required, you should consider that the result will probably be short-term.

 Investing in healthy food and beverages with fresh and unprocessed natural ingredients involves a considerable expense but is the best investment that can be made.